 C++ Chained Assignment Example:

-Let's take an example to illustrate the chained assignment in C++.
+Let's consider an example to demonstrate the concept of chained assignment in C++.

 Example